 - It takes the body a few weeks to build protection against the virus.
 This means that a person could get sick just before or just after getting vaccinated because the vaccine has not had enough time to teach the body to recognize and fend off the COVID-19 virus.

 The vaccine is an important tool to stop the pandemic.

-There are currently two approved vaccines in the U.S. Introductory information about each vaccine is presented below.
+There are currently three approved vaccines in the U.S. Introductory information about each vaccine is presented below.
 Vaccine doses will be given to the American people at no cost.
 However, vaccination providers like pharmacies and clinics may be able to charge administration fees for administering the shots.
 These fees can be reimbursed by providers through a patient's public or private insurance company.
 In the case of uninsured patients, fees can be reimbursed by the Health Resources and Services Administration's Provider Relief Fund.

 - Determined to be 94% effective in preventing COVID-19 illness in people without evidence of previous infection

-- Determined to be 95% effective in preventing COVID-19 illness in people without evidence of previous infection
+- Determined to be >90% effective in preventing COVID-19 illness in people without evidence of previous infection